 - Prepare food in advance such as muffins, pasta sauce and overnight oats.

-- Make sure you have your 'Out & About' Food Travel Set all ready for taking food with you!
+- Make sure you have your Food Travel Set all ready for taking food with you!

 Early morning rise for a flight or long distance journey

 If your are rising particularly early it can be hard to get a breakfast in before you head out, so what I like to do is pack breakfast with us!
 Other than a fry or unhealthy pastries, there isn't much else available on route or at the airport.
 On a normal day I would either give my girls porridge or cereal for breakfast, so the night before a journey I always prepare some cereal or some overnight oats and pack them in portion pots to take on the go.
 As soon as your child is ready for their breakfast or you are past security while at an airport you can purchase some milk or use babies milk if under 1 year and that's breakfast sorted!